-Start time for LSU baseball and Texas A&M's game one has been pushed back due to inclement weather
+Game 1 between LSU baseball and Texas A&M postponed due to inclement weather; doubleheader scheduled for Saturday

 Latest Weather Blog

-Start time for LSU baseball and Texas A&M's game one has been pushed back due to inclement weather
+Game 1 between LSU baseball and Texas A&M postponed due to inclement weather; doubleheader scheduled for Saturday

-COLLEGE STATION, Texas - LSU and Texas A&M will now start game one of their series at 8:00 p.m.
-CST.
-The game was pushed back two hours due to inclement weather in the area.
-We will provide updates if any more changes occur.
+COLLEGE STATION, Texas - Due to inclement weather, Friday's series opener between LSU and Texas A&M has been postponed to Saturday as part of a doubleheader beginning at 2 p.m.

 No. 2 LSU baseball opens the final month of the college baseball regular season with a road series against the Texas A&M Aggies.